 So you’ve used a purple shampoo and instead of the sleek ashy tone, you’ve ended up with purple!
 It happens.

-Despite purple looking really great on some people, it was presumably not the look you were going for.
-And you have things to do, places to go, and people to see!
-And there’s no way you’re going anywhere with purple hair.
+Despite purple looking really great on some people, it was not the look you were going for.
+And now you’re desperately screaming “purple shampoo stained my hair, what do I do?”

 You’re in luck because in this article we are going to give you a few tips on how to remove purple shampoo stains from hair.
 We are also going to have a look at why purple shampoo stained your hair, and how to avoid it in the future.